bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

 }
 ```

-Then we would implement this contract inside the `api` module only exposing the public API and not revealing any extra details:
+Then we would implement this contract inside the `api` module, only exposing the public API and not revealing any extra details:

 ```ts
 const client: ApiClient = {